1985 Pakistani general election in Islamabad

-General elections were held in Islamabad Capital Territory on Monday, 25 February 1985 to elect 1 member of National Assembly of Pakistan from Islamabad.
+General elections were held in Islamabad Capital Territory on Monday, 25 February 1985, to elect one member of the National Assembly of Pakistan for the constituency NA-35 representing Islamabad.

-Independent politician M. Nawaz Khokhar won Islamabad seat.
+Independent politician Mohammad Nawaz Khokhar won the seat.

 Candidates

-Total no of 16 Candidates contested for 1 National Assembly Seat from Islamabad.
+A total of sixteen candidates contested for the National Assembly from Islamabad.

 Result

-M Nawaz Khokhar won the seat by obtaining 18,391 votes.
-His nearest rival Zafar Ali Shah got only 16,190 votes.
+Mohammad Nawaz Khokhar won the seat by obtaining 18,391 votes.
+His nearest rival, Zafar Ali Shah, finished second with 16,190 votes.
+The voter turnout was 60.3%.